 If you have severely decayed teeth, they may need to be removed.
 Root canals can be done to try to remove infection and clean out teeth, but if teeth are too damaged for this treatment, extraction is necessary.
-Tooth extraction is not only an option for decayed teeth but can also treat damaged teeth, crowded teeth, and misaligned teeth.
+Tooth extraction in our Charlotte, NC office is not only an option for decayed teeth but can also treat damaged teeth, crowded teeth, and misaligned teeth.

 Tooth Extraction FAQs

-There are multiple frequently asked questions that patients have about tooth extraction.
+There are multiple frequently asked questions that patients have about this general dental procedure.
 Learn the answers to them below:

 Is the tooth extraction procedure painful?